 Myrna Boulding – Founder

-As the co-founder of the Lodge, Myrna has witnessed the Lodge’s evolution over the years, and has been integral to its success.
+As the founder of the Lodge with her late husband Jim, Myrna has been integral to its success and active in the Lodge’s evolution over the years, seeing literally thousands of students and staff come through its doors.
 While today she has retired from the day-to-day demands of the business, she still influences the vision and values of the Lodge.

-With 15 years of high school teaching experience and a Bachelor of Home Economics from UBC, her passion for shaping young minds and interest in health and well-being remains.
-Today she spends much of her time working in her expansive vegetable garden, and has become the Lodge’s resident historian.
-Her book, Survival: Strathcona Style, recounts the first 50 years of the Lodge, and is a compilation of artwork, photos, poems, maps and stories from the ever-growing community of people who call the Lodge home.
+With a Bachelor of Home Economics earned from UBC in 1956 followed by 15 years of teaching high school in Campbell River, her passion for outdoor education, shaping young minds and interest in health and well-being remains.
+Today she spends much of her time working in her expansive garden, and is the authority on the Lodge’s history.
+Her book, Survival: Strathcona Style, recounts the first 50 years of the Lodge, and is a compilation of artwork, photos, poems, maps and stories from many of the first “Lodgies” to call Strathcona home.